Featured image of Are You Making This One Mistake That’s Ruining Your PETG Prints?

 Make sure your print is perfectly sticking to the build surface (Source: Reddit)

 Unlike ABS, PETG doesn’t require a heated bed, as it doesn’t undergo nearly as much warping.
-That being said, you may experience more or fewer bed adhesion issues depending on the quality and brand of PETG you’re using.
+That being said, you may still experience bed adhesion issues depending on the quality and brand of PETG you’re using.

-Therefore, it’s very helpful to still heat your print bed.
-If you do, temperatures between 50 and 80 °C will help ensure that the extruded filament sticks.
+Therefore, it’s still very helpful to heat your print bed.
+Temperatures of between 50 and 80 °C will help ensure that the extruded filament sticks.
 (Some makers even claim to print at temperatures as high as 100 °C!)

-Start in the middle of the range, 65 °C, and see how well your first layer adheres to the bed.
-If you see the need for improvements, adjust the temperature by 5 °C either up or down depending on what you’re seeing.
+To start try a temperature in the middle of the range, 65 °C for example, and see how well your first layer adheres to the bed.
+If you don’t like the result you’re getting, adjust the temperature by 5 °C either up or down depending on what issues you’re coming across.

-As with hot end temperatures, incorrect temperatures for the bed may result in certain defects.
+As with hot end temperatures, incorrect bed temperatures may result in certain defects.
 If the bed is too hot, it’s very common to experience a phenomenon known as elephant’s foot.
+This is when the first layer is slightly larger than subsequent layers.

 Alternatively, if the filament isn’t properly sticking to the bed, it may be too cold.
-Naturally, this can also happen if you’re printing without a heated bed.
-The best way to solve this problem would be to apply some sort of adhesive to the surface, such as a glue stick or blue painter’s tape.
+If this issue is still happening with a heated bed, try applying some sort of adhesive to the surface, such as a glue stick or blue painter’s tape.

 Back to Contents